-Lynn Nottage's Sweat, a co-commission from Arena Stage and Oregon Shakespeare Festival that ran at Arena Stage in 2016, opens on Broadway and receives the 2017 Pulitzer Prize for Drama.
+2017 Lynn Nottage's Sweat, a co-commission from Arena Stage and Oregon Shakespeare Festival that ran at Arena Stage in 2016, opens on Broadway and receives the 2017 Pulitzer Prize for Drama.

-Two productions featured at Arena Stage during the 2015/16 season, the musical phenomenon Dear Evan Hansen and Lynn Nottage's Sweat, garner a total of 12 nominations for the 2017 Tony Awards, including nominations in the Best Musical and Best Play categories.

-Dear Evan Hansen, which received its world premiere at Arena Stage 2015, wins six Tony Awards including the top prize for Best Musical at the 71st Annual Tony Awards.
+Two productions featured at Arena Stage during the 2015/16 Season, the musical phenomenon Dear Evan Hansen and Lynn Nottage's Sweat, garner a total of 12 nominations for the 2017 Tony Awards, including nominations in the Best Musical and Best Play categories.
+Dear Evan Hansen wins six Tony Awards, including the top prize for Best Musical.

-Mixed reality artist Patty Rangel is announced as Arena Stage's 2017/18 resident artist.
+Mixed reality artist Patty Rangel is announced as Arena Stage's 2017/18 Season resident artist.